We follow a process that gets them to the best result in the shortest amount of

 Figma is our main tool for most aspects of UI/UX and visual design.

-Miro or FigJam are typically used for remote workshops, design sprints and any other processes that need a digital whiteboard.
+FigJam is typically used for remote workshops, design sprints and any other processes that need a digital whiteboard.

 Adobe Suite may be needed for other design needs, such as light photo-editing.